 From delicious desserts to mouth-watering entrees, this post has it all.
 No matter what type of food you like to eat while traveling, you can find where to eat in Edinburgh from this post!

 Below, read all about the best restaurants in Edinburgh Scotland.

 Burgers and Beer Grillhouse

 My favourite foods to eat when I am travelling are burgers and I try to eat one in each new destination.

-I was excited to hear about Burgers and Beers Grillhouse as it had such excellent reviews and kept appearing in so many top burgers in Edinburgh lists.
+I was excited to hear about Burgers and Beers Grillhouse, one of the best restaurants in Edinburgh Scotland, as it had such excellent reviews and kept appearing in so many top burgers in Edinburgh lists.

 Try not to mess around with perfection too much and go for their Uncle Sam to get the full flavour experience.
 This burger is patty, Monterey Jack cheese, lettuce, tomato, onion, pickles & mayonnaise Prices are mid-range but so worth paying for the quality of the beef.
 The Uncle Sam is £13.45

 It is one of the best burgers I have had on my travels and I have had many.
 Then wash it all down with one of their craft beers.